 As an owner of real property, the REIT is subject to various laws relating to environmental matters.
 These laws impose liability for the cost of removal and remediation of certain hazardous materials released or deposited on properties owned or managed by the REIT or on adjacent properties.
 The failure to remove or remediate such substances or locations, if any, could adversely affect the REIT's ability to sell such real estate or to borrow using such real estate as collateral and could potentially also result in claims against the REIT.
 As a result, Phase 1 environmental site assessments are completed prior to the acquisition of any property.
-Once the property is acquired, environmental assessment programs ensure continued compliance with all laws and regulations governing environmental and related matters.
+Once the property is acquired, environmental and related matters.
 The REIT's management is responsible for ensuring compliance with environmental legislation and is required to report quarterly to the REIT's Board of Trustees.
 The REIT has certain properties that contain hazardous substances, and management has concluded that the necessary remediation costs will not have a material impact on its operations.
 The REIT has obtained environmental insurance on certain assets to further manage risk.